-I left recruiting and became a career counselor so that I could give more candid feedback to people seeking a job.
-Back when I was a recruiter and hiring manager in the technology industry, job seekers would say things in job interviews that would immediately rule them out for consideration.
-I was really tempted to give them extensive feedback about how to do better the next time, but my company’s legal department forbade me from doing so.
+When I worked in recruiting in the software development industry, job seekers would say things in job interviews that would immediately rule them out for consideration.
+I was very tempted to give them extensive feedback about how to do better the next time, but my company’s legal department forbade me from doing so.
 All that I was allowed to say was, “We hired a candidate whose qualifications were a better fit with the position.”

 Not much has changed in the last twenty years.
 Hiring managers are still usually prohibited from giving honest job interview advice because HR and legal departments are concerned about legal liability.
-So here is the job interview advice hiring managers wish job seekers knew:
+So here is the job interview advice that recruiters and hiring managers wish job seekers knew:

 Prepare For Job Interviews